 - Drip irrigation or soaker hoses

-- Depending on where you live and what kind of setup you're working with, you can plant your ranunculuses in either the fall or late winter/early spring.
+- Depending on where you live and what kind of set-up you're working with, you can plant your ranunculus in either the fall or late winter/early spring.
 While spring-planted corms won't be quite as prolific as fall-planted ones, a nice harvest can still be had.
-In areas with mild winter temps (Zone 7 and above) ranunculuses can be planted in the fall and successfully overwintered outdoors with minimal protection, such as a low tunnel or frost cloth.
+In areas with mild winter temps (zone 7 and above) ranunculus can be planted in the fall and successfully overwintered outdoors with minimal protection, such as a low tunnel or frost cloth.
 In colder areas, where temps dip well below freezing for extended periods of time, you can start them indoors—in a hoophouse or low tunnel, or in trays to plant out later—at the very end of winter.
 Plants can be moved outside once the threat of deep freezing has passed; this is usually about a month before your last spring frost.

 - When you unpack your ranunculus corms, you'll see that they resemble little brown octopuses.
 This probably is not what you were expecting.
 Don't worry, these strange-looking creatures will actually produce an abundance of beautiful, ruffled blooms!